Guide to low back pain

 - Radiating pain, numbness or tingling in the legs or feet

 - Inability to stand or walk for long periods of time

 - Inability to find comfort in resting positions

 - Difficulty bending at the waist

 - Irregular gait

 If you are suffering from any of these symptoms, you may be dealing with conditions that we see and treat on a daily basis at Laser Spine Institute.

 Surgeries for low back pain

-Conservative treatments should be the first approach to new back pain.
-These types of treatment include physical therapy, water therapy, low-impact exercise, massage and stretching.
-If none of these assist in eliminating your symptoms, it may be time to look into the surgical options available to you.
-Laser Spine Institute offers minimally invasive alternatives to traditional open back procedures.
-Our regional centers specialize in minimally invasive procedures treating a number of lower back conditions including sciatica, bulging or herniated discs, annular tears, spinal stenosis, bone spurs, arthritis, foraminal stenosis and facet disease.
-If you are suffering from lower neck pain associated with these conditions or others Contact Laser Spine Institute today to see if you may be a candidate for a procedure at one of our regional centers.
+Conservative treatments should be the first approach to low back pain.
+These types of treatment include physical therapy, chiropractic care, low-impact exercise, massage and stretching.
+If none of these assist in eliminating your symptoms after several weeks or months, it may be time to look into the surgical options available to you.
+Laser Spine Institute offers safer and effective alternatives to traditional open back procedures.^